 All that said, we still have to remember that the child has very little reason to use strategies on his own.
 As I mentioned, fluency itself isn’t enough of a motivator, and that’s okay.
 I would hate to see a child get into a situation where he is so focused on fluency that his communication is negatively impacted.

 Remember that the point of therapy is to foster good communication—and if a child can communicate effectively (even if he is disfluent, and even if he is not using the techniques that he’s been taught in therapy), then he is still being successful.
 It is not our job speech-language pathologists to eliminate all signs of stuttering in a school-age child’s speech; it is our job to help them communicate effectively.
 That can be accomplished with or without techiques.

 There is obviously much, much more to say on the topic.
 That’s why my colleague Nina Reardon-Reeves and I wrote a book on it… And one of the main topics in the book is generalization!
 You can find info here:

-Also, we have a FREE “Practical Tip” specifically on generalization that you can find here:
+Also, we have a FREE “Practical Tip” specifically focused on generalization.